-In the treatment of PD, selegiline may be used as monotherapy or combined with levodopa.
+In the treatment of PD, selegiline may be used as monotherapy (off-label use) or combined with levodopa.
 This agent blocks the breakdown of dopamine via MAO-B inhibition.
-It is metabolized via CYP450 enzymes to amphetamines, with a half-life of 10 hours.
+It is metabolized via CYP450 enzymes to amphetamines, with a halflife of 10 hours.
 In high doses, it may precipitate a hypertensive crisis.
-Other potential adverse effects include nausea, weight loss, dyspepsia, hypotension, decreased heart rate, headache, hallucinations, vivid dreams, dizziness, insomnia, flu-like symptoms, dyskinesias, dystonia, rash, and photosensitivity [93].
-All patients undergoing treatment with selegiline should be monitored for rash, drug interactions, and changes in blood pressure, cardiac status, and mental status (i.e., increased anxiety) [93].
-In addition to a capsule/tablet, selegiline is available as an orally disintegrating tablet.
-Pharmacology, potential adverse effects, and monitoring are similar, but metabolism of the disintegrating tablet bypasses the liver to reduce formations of amphetamine metabolites, which reduces the risk of insomnia side effects [93].
+Other potential adverse effects include nausea, weight loss, dyspepsia, hypotension, decreased heart rate, headache, hallucinations, vivid dreams, dizziness, insomnia, flu-like symptoms, dyskinesias, dystonia, rash, and photosensitivity [104].
+All patients undergoing treatment with selegiline should be monitored for rash, drug interactions, and changes in blood pressure, cardiac status, and mental status (i.e., increased anxiety) [104].

+In addition to a capsule/tablet, selegiline is available as an orally disintegrating tablet and a transdermal 24-hour patch.
+Pharmacology, potential adverse effects, and monitoring are similar, but metabolism of the disintegrating tablet bypasses the liver to reduce formations of amphetamine metabolites, which reduces the risk of insomnia side effects [104].